micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

 <a id='productionization'></a>
 ## Productionization: Web-Application
-* To easly use the best model for estimating buy & rent prices for individual apartment-configurations I created a web-application *app.py* using *Flask* and deployed it to *Heroku*.
+* To easly use the best model for estimating buy & rent prices for individual apartment-configurations I created a web-application *app.py* using Flask and deployed it to Heroku.
 It has a comfortable user-interface and is accessible for everyone via the internet by calling this link: [price-estimator-apartment-nrw.herokuapp.com](https://price-estimator-apartment-nrw.herokuapp.com)
 * By calling the link, the user automatically sends a request to the *app.py* deployed to Heroku, which then returns an HTML-input-formular to specify the desired apartment-configuration:

   <img src="presentation/Web-App_Input.PNG">

 * After filling out the formular and hitting the submit-button the formular-input is sent to the app via a POST-request.
-Then a buy & rent price estimation is performed, which is based on the formular-input-data and the deposited best model (*'model_buy.p', 'model_rent.p'*) created by *modeling.py*.
+Then a buy & rent price estimation is performed, which is based on the formular-input-data and the deposited best model (*model_buy.p*, *model_rent.p*) created by *modeling.py*.
 The buy- & rent-estimation-values together with associated confidence-intervalls, which are derived from the also deposited 90%-quantile relative error of the model-test-validation, are then returned via a new HTML-page:

   <img src="presentation/Web-App_Output.PNG">